Passing the torch to the next generation of societal leaders

 Participation COMMITMENT

-There is no financial contribution expected to join the program, but participants are asked to commit real time, energy and goodwill in the program.
+There is no financial contribution expected to join the program.
+However, as we mobilise up to 10.000€ resources per person in the program, participants are asked to commit real time, energy and goodwill.
 Participation to all the activities is a must.
 Repeated absences have direct consequence on the group dynamics, and lead to a discontinuation of your participation to the program.

-2. Conversations Circles: these activities take place once a month, on a week evening, usually from 6pm to 10pm.
+2. Conversation Circles: these activities take place once a month, on a week evening, usually from 6pm to 10pm.
 The day of the week depends on the group, you typically define that with your Coach at the first meeting.

 3. Field Work: this stream of activity is initiated during the Forums, and you are expected to meet with other Fellows to progress on your topic between the Forums.
 You are free to define the modality and the frequency of your work with your team mates, and we estimate that it requires on average 1 to 2 hours per week.